 No matter what you decide to go to, stick around till sundown so you can walk along the South Bank after dark.
 It’s guaranteed to give you all the festive feels.

-Christmas celebrations at Southbank Centre include Yuletide markets, plenty of street food, dazzling lights, sensational family workshops and a packed programme of Christmas shows.
+Winter celebrations at Southbank Centre include Yuletide markets, plenty of street food, dazzling lights, family workshops and a packed programme of Christmas shows.

-Southbank Centre’s Winter Festival runs from November 3 2022 – January 8 2023.
-The majority of the Centre is open 10am-10pm daily.
+The dates of this year's Southbank Centre’s Winter Festival are yet to be confirmed, but it typically runs from the start of November into early January the following year.
+The majority of the Centre is open 10am to 10pm daily.
 The Southbank Centre is normally entirely closed on Christmas Day, with outdoor attractions staying closed on New Year’s Eve.

 The nearest train and tube station to the Southbank Centre is Waterloo (Bakerloo, Northern, Jubilee and Waterloo & City Underground lines).
 Embankment (Circle and District lines) and Charing Cross (Northern and Bakerloo) are just a short walk across a big river away.
 Many bus routes stop nearby or you can even arrive by boat to Festival Pier.